SHORT STORIES

 Stickman Review (www.stickmanreview.com)

-is a new, online literary magazine that will be published twice yearly.
+is an online literary magazine published twice yearly.

 Editors Anthony Brown and Darrin English welcome e-mail submissions